To evaluate the number of red blood cells (RBCs); to screen for, help diagnose, or monitor conditions affecting red blood cells

 What does the test result mean?

 Since an RBC count is performed as part of a complete blood count (CBC), results from other components are taken into consideration.
-A rise or drop in the RBC count must be interpreted in conjunction with other parameters, such as hemoglobin, hematocrit, reticulocyte count, and/or red blood cell indices.
+A rise or drop in the RBC count must be interpreted in conjunction with other tests, such as hemoglobin, hematocrit, reticulocyte count, and/or red blood cell indices.

 Some causes of a low RBC count (anemia) include: